-Adjustable Tuning Tee (F-Series) The adjustable tuning tee allows a proportioned percentage of the fuel flow to each of the fuel rails.
+The adjustable tuning tee allows a proportioned percentage of the fuel flow to each of the fuel rails.
 There are two individual adjustment screws, one for each of the two output fuel lines.
+The adjustable tuning tee is set at the factory.
+No adjustment is necessary unless replacement is required.
+Note: For the 6.8L F-Super Duty the adjustment screws have been preset in the neutral position.
+No tuning procedure exists for the 6.8L engine.
+Do not adjust the screws for the Super Duty.

-Fuel Rail The fuel rails route alternative fuel from the Compuvalve to the base vehicle intake runners.
+Fuel Rail The fuel rails route alternative fuel from the compuvalve to the base vehicle intake runners.

-Injector Sleeves (F-Series) The injector sleeves are placed in the injector seats.
+Injector Sleeves The injector sleeves are placed in the injector seats.
 The gasoline fuel injectors are placed in the injector sleeve seats.
 The sleeves bypass the gasoline fuel injectors, delivering alternative fuel into the intake system and provide a path of fuel flow from the gasoline injectors.

 Fuel Tank Temperature Sensor (CNG) The fuel tank temperature (FTT) sensor is a thermistor mounted on the CNG fuel tank and is used to calculate fuel density.
-The Compuvalve sends the FTT a five volt reference.
+The compuvalve sends the FTT a five-volt reference.
 The FTT sensor is also used to keep the fuel gauge from fluctuating during temperature changes.
-A non-functioning sensor will give a constant reading of $15 \degree C$ ( $59 \degree F$ )(F-Series) or $0 \degree C$ ( $32 \degree C$ )(Contour).
+A non-functioning sensor will give a constant reading of $77 \,^{\circ}C$ ($170 \,^{\circ}F$).

 Fuel Tank Pressure Sensor (CNG) The fuel tank pressure (FTP) sensor is integral to the gas regulator.
-It provides information on system pressure to the Compuvalve and is the main input for the alternative fuel gauge reading.
+It provides information on system pressure to the compuvalve and is the main input for the alternative fuel gauge reading.